-A credit is allowed against the personal income tax for income taxes paid by an Ohio resident to another state or the District of Columbia.
+Continuing law allows a credit against the personal income tax for income taxes paid by an Ohio resident to another state or the District of Columbia.
 The credit is equal to the lesser of: (1) the amount of income tax otherwise due to Ohio on the portion of Ohio adjusted gross income (which is the tax base from which Ohio income tax liability is calculated) that is subject to taxation by another state or the District of Columbia, or (2) the amount of income tax liability to another state or the District of Columbia on the portion of Ohio adjusted gross income that is subject to taxation by another state or the District of Columbia.

-The credit is denied to any taxpayer "to the extent" the taxpayer has directly or indirectly deducted, or was required to directly or indirectly deduct, the amount of income taxes owed to another state or the District of Columbia in computing federal adjusted gross income.
+Current law denies the credit to any taxpayer "to the extent" the taxpayer has directly or indirectly deducted, or was required to directly or indirectly deduct, the amount of income taxes owed to another state or the District of Columbia in computing federal adjusted gross income.

-The act rephrases the law to deny the resident credit from being claimed on the basis of any tax paid or accrued to another state or the District of Columbia if the taxpayer deducted, or was required to deduct, that tax directly or indirectly in computing the taxpayer's federal adjusted gross income.
+The bill rephrases current law to deny the resident credit from being claimed on the basis of any tax paid or accrued to another state or the District of Columbia if the taxpayer deducted, or was required to deduct, that tax directly or indirectly in computing the taxpayer's federal adjusted gross income.